Posted: 08/20/13 | August 20th, 2013

-Back in June, as I was reflecting on another birthday, I looked at a very, very old version of my website and spotted a list of travel goals I’d written.
-I’d forgotten about that list.
-As I made changes to the site, I moved the list around, eventually removed it, put it back, and then put it aside for later use.
-But like so many lists I write, I had forgotten it in the dust bin of my mind.
+Back in June, as I was reflecting on another birthday, I looked at a very, very old version of my website and spotted a list of travel goals I’d written that I had forgotten.
+As I’ve made changes to this site over the year, I moved the list around, removed it, put it back up, and, then, put it aside until I could figure out what to do with it.

 Now, I hate bucket lists – as if there’s some set number of activities to enjoy in the world in order to die happy.
 I think that’s crap.
 Life changes and so do your goals and desires.
 The bucket list you write when you’re 20 is not the same one you write at 40.
 If I wrote a bucket list 10 years ago, it wouldn’t include 90% of the things I’ve done with my life.

 But, as I reflect on that long lost list, I think after five years, it’s time for a new list.
 Mostly because I love lists (I make at least one a day) but also because it would be good to collect and refocus my thoughts on where I want to go in the next few years.